awilliams/wifi-presence/README.md

 iOS version 14 introduced ["private Wi-Fi addresses"](https://support.apple.com/en-us/HT211227) to improve privacy.
 When enabled, an iOS client will connect to APs using different MAC addresses.
 Consider disabling this feature for APs that you control and are running `wifi-presence` to help make presence detection configuration easier.

+## OpenWrt Luci Integration

+The [OpenWrt Luci](https://www.home-assistant.io/integrations/luci/) integration similar presence detection functionality.

+Some differences between `wifi-presence` and the `luci` integration:
+ * The `luci` integration communicates with the OpenWrt router using the OpenWrt admin HTTP(S) interface, while `wifi-presence` uses MQTT.
+ The MQTT HomeAssistant integration is then what bridges the two.
+ There's not necessarily an advantage to either approach, although if you don't have MQTT already integrated, then `wifi-presence` may not make as much sense.

+ * Presence Detection:
+   * The `luci` integration uses polling, i.e. it periodically queries the OpenWrt interface for the list of connected clients, while `wifi-presence` is event-driven.
+   It connects with OpenWrt's hostapd (the system responsible for WiFi) and receives connect/disconnect events in real-time.
+   * The `luci` integration effectively scrapes the [ARP and DHCP tables](https://github.com/fbradyirl/openwrt-luci-rpc/blob/9eb3a2bea5ddad93877dbe3bf4f6d189391a9fa7/openwrt_luci_rpc/openwrt_luci_rpc.py#L161-L162) on the OpenWrt router to get a list of connected clients.
+   While `wifi-presence` is integrated directly with hostapd and has direct access to the connected clients.